 - Hold the right knee with the right hand.

-- Lift the left hand to the top of the head and leaning towards the right.
+- Lift the left hand to the top of the head and lean towards the right.

-- While leaning rightwards, stretch the left part of the body as much as comfortable.
+- While leaning rightwards, stretch the left part of the body as much as you comfortably can.

 - Increases the range of movement in the joints